BookStackApp/BookStack/docs/migration/database-migration.md

 # Database Migration Procedures

-> Procedures for migrating existing BookStack database instances
+> Procedures for migrating existing BookStack database instances.

+**Important:** The bundled `migrate.py` script is an **experimental** BookStack → DokuWiki exporter with a best-effort backup helper.
+Use standard database tools for production migrations between BookStack instances, and treat the exporter as an optional, staging-only utility.

 ---